maahn/IMProToo/README.md

 The software can be used under the GPL license

 ## What's new?
-From version 0.101 on, an installation routine is provided.
-Do avoid conflicts, please remove earlier versions manually before installing a newer version.
+From version 0.101 on, an installation routine is provided (See below).
+To avoid conflicts, please remove earlier versions manually before installing a newer version.

 ## How does it work